There’s no straightforward way to let go of an employee due to ill health. There are five fair reasons to dismiss an employee, they are:

 Instead of dismissing a new recruit due to a disability, you may consider reasonable adjustments like extending their probation period to give them more time.
 Remember to inform the employee about this extension and your right to do so.

 Remember that you have a legal duty to support disability in the workplace.
-Before you consider dismissing an employee, you need to prove that you’ve exhausted all other avenues of trying to support them.
+Before you consider dismissing an employee, you need to prove that you’ve exhausted all other avenues of trying to support them such as extending a probation period.

 Dismissal due to ill health: Benefits